Your body is a temple, they say? If that’s the case, you need to see my top 5 of the best guitar straps for back pain and heavy guitars

 - Handmade to ensure the finest quality.

-- For comfort, premium padding is feature between layers.
+- For comfort, premium padding is a feature between layers.

 Since the strap is unusually adjustable, it’s ideal for tall players or bassists who like their instruments low.
 At first, it may take some effort to fit the ends onto your guitar, but they provide a secure fit and will become more flexible after some time.